Sensitivity labels in Power BI

 When you create a PivotTable in Excel with a live connection to a Power BI dataset (you can do this either from Power BI through Analyze In Excel or from Excel), the dataset's sensitivity label is inherited and applied to your Excel file, along with any associated protection.
 If the label on the dataset later changes to a more restrictive one, the label applied on the linked Excel file will automatically update upon data refresh.

-Sensitivity labels in Excel that were manually set are not automatically overwritten by the dataset's sensitivity label.
+Sensitivity labels in Excel that were manually set aren’t automatically overwritten by the dataset's sensitivity label.
 Rather, a banner notifies you that the dataset has a sensitivity label and recommends that you apply it.

 If the dataset's sensitivity label is less restrictive than the Excel file's sensitivity label, no label inheritance or update takes place.
 An Excel file never inherits a less restrictive sensitivity label.